-For more information about the location of the db2cli.ini file, see "db2cli.ini initialization file" on page 11.
+For more information about the location of the db2cli.ini file, see "db2cli.ini initialization file" on page 13.

-Use the db2dsdriver configuration file to provide connection information and parameters.
-For example, you can specify the following information in the db2dsdriver configuration file, and pass the connection string in SQLDriverConnect() as DSN=myDSN; PWD=XXXXXX:
+• Use the db2dsdriver.cfg configuration file to provide connection information and parameters.
+For example, you can specify the following information in the db2dsdriver.cfg configuration file, and pass the connection string in SQLDriverConnect() as DSN=myDSN;PWD=XXXXX:

 '''

 <configuration>

 <DSN_Collection>

 <dsn alias="myDSN" name="sample" host="server.domain.com" port="446">

 </dsn>

 </DSN_Collection>

 <databases>

-<database name="sample" host="server.domain.com" port="446">
+<databases name="sample" host="server.domain.com" port="446">

+<parameter name="commProtocol" value="TCPIP"/>

 <parameter name="CommProtocol" value="TCPIP"/>

+<parameter name="UID" value="username"/>

+</database>

+</databases>

 '''

 - For ODBC applications only: register the database as an ODBC data source with the ODBC driver manager.
-For more information, see "Registering ODBC data sources for applications using the IBM Data Server Driver for ODBC and CLI" on page 20. - Use the FileDSN CLI/ODBC keyword to identify a file data source name (DSN) that contains the database connectivity information.
-For more information, see "FileDSN CLI/ODBC configuration keyword" on page 28.
+For more information, see "Registering ODBC data sources for applications using the IBM Data Server Driver for ODBC and CLI" on page 22. - Use the FileDSN CLI/ODBC keyword to identify a file data source name (DSN) that contains the database connectivity information.
+For more information, see "FileDSN CLI/ODBC configuration keyword" on page 30.

 A file DSN is a file that contains database connectivity information.
 You can create a file DSN by using the SaveFile CLI/ODBC keyword.
-On Microsoft Windows, you can use the Microsoft ODBC driver manager to create a file DSN.
+On Windows operating systems, you can use the Microsoft ODBC driver manager to create a file DSN.

-- For local database servers only: use the PROTOCOL and the INSTANCE CLI/ODBC keywords to identify the local database: - 1.
-Set the PROTOCOL CLI/ODBC keyword to the value "Local" - 2.
+- For local database servers only: use the PROTOCOL and the INSTANCE CLI/ODBC keywords to identify the local database. - 1.
+Set the PROTOCOL CLI/ODBC keyword to the value Local. - 2.
 Set the INSTANCE CLI/ODBC keyword to the instance name of the local database server on which the database is located.

-For more information, see "Protocol CLI/ODBC configuration keyword" on page 30 and "Instance CLI/ODBC configuration keyword" on page 28.
+For more information, see "Protocol CLI/ODBC configuration keyword" on page 32 and "Instance CLI/ODBC configuration keyword" on page 31.